rraymondgh/plugins/README.md

 #### Development Workflow

 1. Create a plugin development folder with required files (`manifest.json` and `plugin.wasm`)
-2. Run `navidrome plugin dev /path/to/your/plugin` to create a symlink in the plugins directory
+2. Run `app plugin dev /path/to/your/plugin` to create a symlink in the plugins directory
 3. Make changes to your plugin code
 4. Recompile the WebAssembly module
-5. Run `navidrome plugin refresh your-plugin-folder-name` to reload the plugin without restarting Navidrome
+5. Run `app plugin refresh your-plugin-folder-name` to reload the plugin without restarting app

 The `dev` command creates a symlink from your development folder to the plugins directory, allowing you to edit the plugin files directly in your development environment without copying them to the plugins directory after each change.